peartreegames/topiary-unity/README.md

 # Topiary.Unity

-Unity Integration for the dialogue scripting tool [topiary](https://github.com/peartreegames/topiary) with the [C# bindings](https://github.com/peartreegames/topiary-csharp).
+Unity Integration for the dialogue scripting tool [topiary](https://github.com/peartreegames/topiary).

 Checkout the [syntax](https://peartree.games/topiary/docs/syntax) file if you're new to writing with Topi.